Rhode Island Travel Guide: Newport, Providence, Block Island, Beaches, and Planning Tips

 Final Thoughts on Visiting Rhode Island

-Rhode Island is a small state with a strong travel identity.
+Rhode Island is a small state with a big travel personality.
 It offers Newport mansions, coastal drives, beaches, seafood, sailing culture, Providence restaurants, Block Island scenery, and compact New England charm.

 The biggest mistake is treating Rhode Island as only a quick Newport stop.
 Newport is excellent, but Providence, Block Island, Narragansett, Watch Hill, Bristol, Jamestown, and the smaller coastal towns all add different layers to the trip.